Larmor precession in strongly correlated itinerant electron systems: Methods

 \subsection{Dynamical Mean-Field Theory calculations}

 The numerical calculations in this work are based on the Toolbox for Research on Interacting Quantum Systems (TRIQS)~\cite{triqs} and the Two-Particle Response Function toolbox (TPRF)~\cite{Strand:tprf}.
-The DMFT self-consistency cycle was performed using continous time hybridization expansion quantum Monte Carlo~\cite{Werner:2006qy, Werner:2006rt, Haule:2007ys, Gull:2011lr} as implemented in TRIQS~\cite{cthyb}, while the two-particle correlation functions of the impurity model were calculated with worm sampling~\cite{PhysRevB.92.155102, PhysRevB.94.125153} using the Wien/Würzburg strong coupling solver (W2Dynamics)~\cite{w2dynamics}.
+The DMFT self-consistency cycle was performed using continuous time hybridization expansion quantum Monte Carlo~\cite{Werner:2006qy, Werner:2006rt, Haule:2007ys, Gull:2011lr} as implemented in TRIQS~\cite{cthyb}, while the two-particle correlation functions of the impurity model were calculated with worm sampling~\cite{PhysRevB.92.155102, PhysRevB.94.125153} using the Wien/Würzburg strong coupling solver (W2Dynamics)~\cite{w2dynamics}.
 Worm sampling is needed to get access to the full orbital structure of the correlation functions.
-Based on these ingredients, we calculate the DMFT lattice susceptibility~\cite{PhysRevLett.69.168, Georges96, PhysRevB.83.085102, Boehnke:2011fk, PhysRevLett.107.137007, PhysRevLett.109.106401}, using an efficient implementation~\cite{technicalpaper} of the Bethe-Salpeter equation to improve the frequency convergence.
-This implementation corresponds to the dual boson version of the DMFT susceptibility~\cite{Rubtsov12,Hafermann14}, generalized to systems with inequivalent orbitals.
-This formalism uses the impurity susceptibility $\chi^\text{imp}(\omega_m)$, which in principle can be sampled in the worm CTHYB, but that turned out to be difficult to measure with sufficient accuracy.
+Based on these ingredients, we calculate the DMFT lattice susceptibility~\cite{PhysRevLett.69.168, Georges96, PhysRevB.83.085102, Boehnke:2011fk, Boehnke12, PhysRevLett.107.137007, PhysRevLett.109.106401}, using an efficient implementation~\cite{technicalpaper} of the Bethe-Salpeter equation to improve the frequency convergence.
+This implementation corresponds to the dual boson version of the DMFT susceptibility~\cite{Rubtsov12,Hafermann14}, generalized to systems with inequivalent orbitals, and is called the dual Bethe-Salpeter equation (DBSE).
+This formalism uses the impurity susceptibility $\chi^\text{imp}(\omega_m)$, which in principle can be sampled in the worm CTHYB, but that turned out to be difficult to measure with sufficient accuracy due to ergodicity problems, especially at low frequency.
 Fortunately, $\chi(\omega_m,\mathbf{0})$ is known exactly (see below).
 Figure~\ref{fig:dmft:q0} shows the mismatch between the calculated and analytical susceptibility due to the uncertainty in $\chi^\text{imp}$.
 We introduce a momentum-independent correction, $\chi^\text{corrected}(\omega,\mathbf{q})=\chi(\omega,\mathbf{q}) + \chi^\text{analytical}(\omega,\mathbf{0}) - \chi(\omega,\mathbf{0})$ to enforce the exact result at $\mathbf{q}=0$.
-Finally, maximum entropy (MaxEnt) analytical continuation~\cite{Jarrell:1996fj} of $\chi^\text{corrected}(\omega_m,\mathbf{q})$ and the single-particle Green's function was performed using the Python package for analytic continuation (ana\_cont)~\cite{anacont}, see below.
-A momentum discretization of $16\times 16$ is used for the DMFT calculations, which is sufficient for the chosen parameter regime.
-The single-particle spectral function $A^\sigma(E,\mathbf{k})$ is plotted on a denser momentum grid for visual purposes.
-We note that the calculations presented here take place above $T_c$, so DMFT's problems with low-temperature spurious ordering~\cite{Schafer15} (at $B=0$) are not an issue.
+This procedure is similar in spirit to the correction applied by Niyazi et al.~\cite{Niyazi21}, although $\chi^\text{analytical}$ is different in this case.